pskaranth/datascience/varandcovar.md

 The variance of a random variable X, with mean $$EX=μ_{x}$$ is defined as
 $$Var(X)=E[(X−μ_{x})^{2}]$$

 Larger the variance, the distribution of data is higher.

-The data points denoted by red has higher variance than the oints denoted by blue as the data is more spread around the mean.
+The data points denoted by red has higher variance than the one denoted by blue as the data is more spread around the mean.
 <p align="center"><img src="img/variance.PNG" width="300px" height="240px"></p>

 ## Covariance